La Fée aux Choux: Georges Sadoul and Henry Gallet

-The Subtitle
+Subtitle

 There are only two or three films before 1900 in the Gaumont catalogue that have a subtitle.
 La Fee aux Choux ou La Naissance des Enfants in 1900 is one of them.

 The Lumière films that were shown on December 28, 1895, and in the months that followed, took their titles from the action in the film: Arrival of a Train at La Ciotat, Workers Leaving the Lumière Factory, etc. These titles were purely descriptive.
 There was no artistic consideration given to the titles of the earliest films.
 Alice Guy likely followed this pattern, giving her first film a descriptive title such as La Naissance des Enfants, and then she added an artistic title for the 1900 version, and kept the earlier title as a subtitle because it referred to the first version.

-Gil Blas, July 30, 1896
+Newspaper reference

-There is a reference in an 1896 newspaper that refers to a “chaste fiction of children born under the cabbages in a wonderfully framed chromo landscape” that requires explanation.
+There is a reference in the July 30, 1896 edition of the newspaper Gil Blas, that refers to a "chaste fiction of children born under the cabbages in a wonderfully framed chromo landscape" that requires explanation.

-The Backdrop
+Backdrop

 Photographic evidence of the 1896 La Fée aux Choux can be found in seven extant Gaumont films.
 When the painted panels from these films are put together, the size of the backdrop, at least 40 feet long, indicates it was painted for a larger format film such as the 58-millimeter that was used at Gaumont only in 1896 and the first half of 1897.
 Portions from the 1896 backdrop appear in both the 1900 La Fée aux Choux and behind the door in Sage-femme.

 Some of the panels connect along their edges and some are connected by specifics in the painting.
-One of the witnesses of the painted backdrop said it was used for Les Mefaits d’une Tête de Veau.
+One of the witnesses of the painted backdrop said it was used for Les Mefaits d'une Tête de Veau.
 Based on the figures of the Normandy wedding in the painting, it was used for La Fée aux Choux first.